Set up a Connection in Basic Mode for Zendesk

 The Destination Instance URL is the link to the instance you want to set up a connection with.
 You can directly enter the link of that instance or the Exalate URL from the General Settings tab in the Exalate admin panel.

-If you enter the URL of your own instance here—Exalate will determine it's a local connection between 2 projects within your instance.
+Note: If you enter the URL of your own instance here, Exalate determines it's a local connection between 2 projects within your instance.

-Exalate will suggest available Configuration Modes based on the destination instance.
+Exalate suggests available Configuration Modes based on the destination instance.

 4. Select Basic.